timcmiller/framework_app/README.md

 Sets up a basic route on your server that will return the plain/text you give it as a second argument

 1. Pathname: Any valid url character may be used in the form of a string.
 2. Response[optional]: The response you want the server to send and thus be displayed on a browser if you navigate to this route.
-If you do not include a response it defaults to placeholder.
+If you do not include a response it defaults to a placeholder.

 ```
 stc.router.get('/finecupofjoe', "damn that's fine coffee");